Calcium Acetate

-CALCIUM ACETATE belongs to the class of medicines known as phosphate binders.
-It is used to control high blood levels of phosphorus in people with kidney disease who are on dialysis (medical treatment to clean the blood when the kidneys are not working properly).
-High phosphorus, also called hyperphosphatemia, means you have extra phosphorus in your blood.
+Calcium Acetate is used to control elevated phosphorus levels in people with kidney disease who are on dialysis (medical treatment that cleans the blood when the kidneys are not working properly).
+Hyperphosphatemia means you have extra phosphorus in your blood.

-Use CALCIUM ACETATE as advised by your doctor.
-You may experience nausea (feeling sick) or vomiting (being sick), constipation and diarrhoea.
-Most of these side effects do not require medical attention and gradually resolve over time.
+You may experience nausea (feeling sick) or vomiting (being sick), as well as constipation and diarrhoea.
+Most of these side effects do not require medical attention.
 However, if the side effects persist, contact your doctor.

-Before taking CALCIUM ACETATE, let your doctor know if you are allergic to any ingredient of it.
-Inform your doctor before taking CALCIUM ACETATE if you are pregnant, planning to become pregnant, or breastfeeding if you have lactose intolerance, have high levels of calcium in your blood or urine, or have low levels of phosphate in your blood.
-It is recommended not to consume alcohol while on treatment with this medicine.
-Inform your doctor about your medical history and other medications you are currently taking to rule out any potential negative effects.
+Before taking Calcium Acetate, let your doctor know if you are allergic to any of its ingredients.
+Inform your doctor before taking Calcium Acetate if you are pregnant or breastfeeding; if you have lactose intolerance; if you have high levels of calcium in your blood or urine, or have low levels of phosphate in your blood.

 Medicinal Benefits